 The centre will form part of a 16.5-hectare master planned project to accommodate 5000-6000 residents in 2500 dwellings.

 Yarra Bend will also include an aged care and serviced apartment complex.

-Amcor sold the infill redevelopment site to Alpha Partners and Glenvill Group for $120 million in 2013.
-The two co-owners have since traded pieces of the site between each other.
+Amcor sold the site to Alpha and Glenvill Group for $120m in 2013 (the co-owners have since traded pieces between each other).

-Sydney developer Lang Walker was in negotiations to buy it in 2009.
-It was soon after this stage that the state government requested part of the site be used for a state school.
+Sydney developer Lang Walker was in negotiations to buy it during the first campaign; before the state government requested part it be used for a state school.